Andy Pelmard: Basel

-On 1 July 2021 Pelmard joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen on a one year loan.
+On 1 July 2021, Pelmard joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen on a one-year loan.
 Pelmard played his debut for his new club in the second qualifying round of the 2021–22 UEFA Europa Conference League, a home game in the St. Jakob-Park on 22 July 2021 as Basel won 3–0 against Partizani Tirana.
-On 4 February 2022, Basel exercised the purchase option in their loan contract and signed Pelmard on a definite basis with a three and a half year contract until the summer of 2025.
+Three days later, on 25 July, he played his domestic league debut for the club in the away game in the Letzigrund, Zürich, as Basel won 2–0 against Grasshopper Club.
+In that season Pelmard played 33 of the team's 36 league matches, missing two due to injury and one due to a suspension.
+On 4 February 2022, Basel exercised the purchase option in their loan contract and signed Pelmard on a definite basis with a three-and-a-half-year contract until the summer of 2025.